Emmy Rossum: Acting

 In December 2009, Rossum joined the cast of the Showtime dramedy series Shameless, based on the British series of the same title.
 The series co-stars William H. Macy.
 Rossum plays the oldest sister of a large, motherless family, functioning as a guardian/surrogate mother to her five younger siblings.
 The series has received consistent acclaim, with Rossum's performance being universally praised.
 She made her directorial debut with episode four of season seven, "I Am a Storm."
 In December 2016, Rossum was in a contract dispute with the show's producers over her desire for a salary equal to that of co-star Macy and back pay for the differential over seven seasons, which was resolved later that month.
 Following this news, Shameless was renewed for its eighth season beginning production in 2017.
 In August 2018, Rossum announced her departure from Shameless after nine seasons.

 In mid-2011, Rossum starred in D. J. Caruso's social film, Inside; the online film aired in several segments, incorporating multiple social media platforms including Facebook, YouTube, and Twitter.
 The following year, Rossum played Ridley, a siren Caster in Beautiful Creatures (2013), based on the young adult fantasy novel of the same name.
 Although the film was released to mixed reviews, Rossum's performance was praised by critics and fans.
 She also starred in the drama You're Not You as Bec, an inexperienced caregiver who looks after and befriends Kate (Hilary Swank), who suffers from the degenerative disease ALS.
 By June 2013, Rossum was cast as the female lead opposite Justin Long in the independent romantic comedy Comet, which was directed by Sam Esmail, to whom she later became engaged.
 Afterward she appeared in the film Before I Disappear (2014), based on the Academy Award-winning short film Curfew.

 In 2019, it was announced that Rossum would star in Angelyne, a drama series co-produced by her husband and longtime collaborator Sam Esmail, for Peacock, the new streaming service by NBC.
 The limited series was her first lead role after Shameless and was based on The Hollywood Reporter senior writer Gary Baum's investigative feature on the LA billboard model Angelyne.

+In 2024, Rossum starred alongside Zoë Winters in an Off-Broadway staging of Amy Berryman's play Walden, directed by Whitney White.
+The play was the final production by Second Stage Theater in the Tony Kiser Theater.